beatass/Wine-analysis/README.md

 ## Files in this repository

 1. The red_wine_analysis.ipynb file contains all the codes, plots and relevant descriptions of conducted analysis.
+2. The white_wine_analysis.ipynb file contains all the codes, plots and relevant descriptions of conducted analysis.

 ## The dataset origin